prabal09/ADE-Drug-Relation-Extraction-from-clinical-notes/README.md

 # Relation Extraction: ADE-Drug using SciBERT with Positional Tagging

-Developing a SciBERT model with positional tagging to extract relation between an ADE and a Drug
+Developing an NLU pipeline to determine Adverse Drug Event (ADE) due to a Drug from Clinical Notes.
+SciBERT model is used for this purpose which is pretrained on Computer Science and Biomedical research papers

 Task Overview: Obtain the established relation between a Drug with its Reason/ADE